Skip Navigation

 $ npm install --save express

-For WebSockets, we’ll install the ws module as well as bufferutil and utf-8-validate.
+The simplest way to use WebSocket connections is with the ws module.
+For this, we install the ws, bufferutil, and utf-8-validate modules.
 Only the ws module is necessary, but the bufferutil and utf-8-validate modules provide a performance boost.

 $ npm install --save ws bufferutil utf-8-validate